 Create large arrow keys using aluminium foil, large enough to step on with bare feet.
 Connect each aluminium foil arrow key to the MaKey MaKey arrow key input connections.
 Connect the player to the earth connection on the MaKey MaKey.
 Step on the aluminium foil arrow keys with bare feet to close the circuit and trigger the arrow key inputs.

 We can now play our very own homemade DDR game with Makey Makey.
 Who said coding wasn’t a physical activity?
 And if you used tubs of water, remember it can get pretty messy.
 Make sure you protect the laptop and MaKey MaKey board from the water splashes.

 Build your own hardware for your DDR game using a Makey Makey kit.
 You can use aluminium foil or other conductive materials.
 You can even use tubs of water.

-Now it’s to enjoy your DDR game with MaKey MaKey.
+Now it’s to enjoy your Dance Dance Revolution game with MaKey MaKey.
 Play with friends and family.